naimazhusupova/Project-Dashboard-Covid/README.md

 3. Click on the created environment
 4. Choose 'Open Terminal'
 5. Go to the Terminal
+6. Move to your directory using `cd your_directory` (where you cloned this repo) command, for example `cd /Users/nazgul/Desktop/Project-Dashboard-Covid`
-6. Write `pip install -r requirements.txt` (this .txt file is provided in this repo)
+7. Write `pip install -r requirements.txt` (this .txt file is provided in this repo)

 Note:
 In the 'requirements.txt' pip, python and pandas are not included, because they are installed by default when you create a new environment.
 In any case you can check if they are installed properly: